jordanshivers/jordanshivers.github.io/_news/announcement_2.md

 related_posts: false
 ---

 From Nov.
-4-26, I am visiting the Isaac Newton Institute at the University of Cambridge to participate in the workshop ["New statistical physics in living matter: non equilibrium states under adaptive control"](https://www.newton.ac.uk/event/spl/).
+4-26, I am visiting the Isaac Newton Institute at the University of Cambridge to participate in the program ["New statistical physics in living matter: non equilibrium states under adaptive control"](https://www.newton.ac.uk/event/spl/).